 A. The Parish Council cuts grass across West Swindon on a two to three weekly cycle.
 We are cutting longer this year to enable regrowth between cuts.
-The month of May was very wet which delayed the cutting however, you should expect to see your grass cut soon.
 If you think we have missed an area, please contact us to let us know or use the Request for Service form: Request a Service

 Q. There is an overflowing bin, who is responsible?

 A. The Parish Council empties public bins Monday to Friday.
 Toothill, Freshbrook and Shaw Village Centre are emptied daily.
 Play areas and parks are emptied twice weekly.
-Tescos and other small shops may have their own bins as well.
+Tesco and other small shops may have their own bins.
 We do not empty bins in Lydiard Park.
 We do not cover Peatmoor shops.
 If you see an overflowing bin, you can contact us to let us know, you can use the Request for Service form: Request a Service

 Q. There is flytipping, who is responsible?